ninadsmarathe/CMPE283-Assignment-2/README.md

 # CMPE283-Assignment-2
+- For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
+(You may skip this question if you are doing the lab by yourself):
+We decided to work together throghout the implementation of project in GCP.
+Ninad Marathe: Built the kernel, comprehended the necessary stages, cpuid instruction and cpu leaf node research, forking the torvalds/linux repository, understanding where to make the necessary changes in files, creation of the vmx.c file, creation of the test file, and updating of the documentation.

+Suma Nagral: Built the kernel, VM installation of necessary kernel modules, education on atomic variables compiled the test file, created the documentation, and added the discussed modifications to the cpuid.c file.

 - Our task is to change the CPUID emulation code in KVM such that it returns more information when a particular CPUID "leaf function" is invoked.
--For CPUID leaf node %eax=0x4FFFFFFC:
+- For CPUID leaf node %eax=0x4FFFFFFC:
 - We have to return total number of exits (all catagories) in %eax
 - For CPUID leaf node %eax=0x4FFFFFFD:
 We have to return the top 32 bits of the total time spent processing all exits in%ebx.
 The low 32 bits of the total time spent processing all exits in%ecx will be returned. * Return values for %ebx and %ecx are measured in processor cycles across all VCPUs.
 At a high level, you will need to: